smiley-maker/PixelMon/README.md

 * **Encoder:**  The encoder network takes an input image and compresses it into a lower-dimensional latent vector.
 This vector represents the essential features of the input image.
 The encoder outputs the mean $\mu$ and log variance $\sigma$ of a distribution in the latent space.
 * **Decoder:** The decoder network takes a sample from the latent space (obtained by reparameterization using $\mu$ and $\sigma$) and attempts to reconstruct the original image.

+A Generative Adversarial Network is comprised of a generator and a discriminator trained simultaneously and in connection with each other.
+This adversarial training essentially allows the discriminator to improve, making the generator's task harder and harder and ultimately producing a more realistic and robust image generator.

+- **Discriminator:** The discriminator accepts an image and outputs the probability that the image is real given the training data.
+- **Generator:** The generator takes in a random noise vector and generates a new (fake) image.
+The goal of the model is to produce realistic enough data to fool the discriminator.

 ## Dataset